Free guide · Updated August 2026

 Method 1: Manual (Free, Slow)

 Open Google Maps, search "[industry] in [city]", and start clicking through listings.
 For each one, manually record: business name, phone, website URL (or lack thereof), and review count.
 This works if you're just starting out and want to validate the approach before committing to tools.
-Set a strict limit of 50 leads per session — more than that and data quality drops as fatigue sets in.
+Stop when you no longer have time to verify the rows you are saving.

 Method 2: Automated (Fast, Scalable)

 A scraper built specifically for Google Maps will pull business names, categories, addresses, phone numbers, websites, and review counts in bulk.
-The key is choosing one that also runs defect detection automatically — so you don't have to manually check 200 websites for SSL issues or mobile responsiveness.
-That's the difference between a lead generation tool and just a data dumper.
+The key is choosing one that also runs the checks you need.
+Treat automatic signals as triage, then verify the result before using it in outreach.

 # Example workflow with MapsLeadExtractor